+E-mail: elshakam@oregonstate.edu and ebnenasa@oregonstate.edu

-E-mail: schutfoj@engr.oregonstate.edu Email should be a secondary contact for course questions with the primary contact being Canvas messaging or the course discussion board.
+Email should be a secondary contact for course questions with the primary contact being Canvas messaging or the #general discussion channel in Slack.

 Textbook: Introduction to Algorithms by Cormen, Leiserson, Rivest, Stein, 3rd Edition.